 Together with its partners, Inno-Mir Interregional Innovative Development Center designed a unique cycle of educational programs in the field of Innovation Culture.
 The cycle consists of five independent, guest-training sessions, organized on an ‘innovation developing’ territory with participation of leading Russian and international experts, trainers and teachers.
-Guest sessions will be held on-site in countries participating actively in innovation processes (Finland, Germany, Spain, Belarus), as well as in Russia in St. Petersburg.
+Guest sessions are held on-site in countries participating actively in innovation processes (Finland, Germany, Spain).

 The training cycle is designed for:

 Upon completion, training certificates with recommendations are issued.

 The educational program cycle’s relevance is predicated by Russia's shift to an innovative development model, requiring innovative activity by the citizenry.
 In order to accomplish the task, it is necessary to train personnel in various innovative fields, in general, as well as in the field of Innovative Culture in particular.
 Moreover, it is crucial to form a corps of competent managers, capable and responsible to develop innovative organizations, as well as areas that can create an effective, innovative climate within the team, the city, the region.

 "Creating and development an innovation infrastructure.
 Innovative culture of Finland" provides an opportunity to plunge into the innovative atmosphere of Finland with all its national characteristics and approaches to solving problems related to innovation activities that are unique to the this country.
 Participation in this program provides an understanding of and ability to analyze complex system approach to the design, creation and development of various innovative projects, taking into account the specific characteristics of the regional development.
 The program is universal and is designed for everyone who works in the innovation sphere.